 While white collar crimes may be seen as smaller offenses than other criminal charges and are often less visible to the general public, they can still carry serious consequences such as costly fines, forced restitution, and extensive time in jail or prison.
 Contrary to popular perception, these types of crimes don't just happen with major corporations on Wall Street.
 They can occur in small offices and homes as well.

 With so much to lose, having the right legal assistance at your side should be a top priority.
-Our South Bend criminal defense attorneys have over 40 years of collective experience and are here to help you handle these allegations, navigate the situation, and defend you, your family, your career, and your reputation with a detailed and aggressive defense.
+Our Indianapolis, IN criminal defense attorneys have over 40 years of collective experience and are here to help you handle these allegations, navigate the situation, and defend you, your family, your career, and your reputation with a detailed and aggressive defense.

 Contact us today at (574) 282-2200 and allow us to fight your white collar criminal charges!
 Free initial case evaluations are available!